 Every summer we go to a different location to explore the country.
 This year we went to Boston and then Salem, Massachusetts for My Bewitched Day Trip to Salem.
-It was a great escape from the heat of the south as well as a much needed break for all of us.
+It was a great escape from the heat of the south as well as a much-needed break for all of us.
 For more of our vacations see Our Favorite Travel Destination page.

 I have wanted to go to Salem since I was a child.
 The mystique of the witch trials and being around one of the craziest parts of American history is the draw for me.
 Plus who doesn’t love spooky stuff?